This tutorial will show you how to combine multiple analysis backends and outlines a basic verdict distillation primitive.

 AbstractScanner, which is provided by

-variables that define your directory structure are based on your responses to thecookiecutter` prompts.
+_slugvariables that define your directory structure are based on your responses to the

 yara-python to compile rules (for which we provide their path) and then match these rules against incoming data:

-import logging import os import yara from polyswarmclient.abstractscanner import AbstractScanner, ScanResult logger = logging.getLogger(__name__) # Initialize logger RULES_DIR = os.getenv('RULES_DIR', 'docker/yara-rules') class Scanner(AbstractScanner): def __init__(self): self.rules = yara.compile(os.path.join(RULES_DIR, "malware/MALW_Eicar")) async def scan(self, guid, artifact_type, content, metadata, chain): matches = self.rules.match(data=content) if matches: return ScanResult(bit=True, verdict=True) return ScanResult(bit=True, verdict=False)
+import logging import os import yara from polyswarmclient.abstractscanner import AbstractScanner, ScanResult, ScanMode logger = logging.getLogger(__name__) # Initialize logger RULES_DIR = os.getenv('RULES_DIR', 'docker/yara-rules') class Scanner(AbstractScanner): def __init__(self): super(Scanner, self).__init__(ScanMode.ASYNC) self.rules = yara.compile(os.path.join(RULES_DIR, "malware/MALW_Eicar")) async def scan_async(self, guid, artifact_type, content, metadata, chain): matches = self.rules.match(data=content) if matches: return ScanResult(bit=True, verdict=True) return ScanResult(bit=True, verdict=False)

 The YARA backend included with